DenzelCode/Advanced/samples/README.md

+# Advanced Login and Register example.

-## Drag a folder from here into the root directory and rename it into project (delete the default project directory)
+Drag a folder from here into the root directory and rename it into project (delete the default project directory)